MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMDeviceVariable.md

 ```

 ## DESCRIPTION
-The **New-CMDeviceVariable** cmdlet creates a device variable for a Microsoft System Center Configuration Manager device.
+The **New-CMDeviceVariable** cmdlet creates a device variable for a Configuration Manager device.

 Individual devices have device variables.
 Task sequence processing uses device variables.